 Marker depicting the grave of British Major John Marjoribanks who died from wounds received at Eutaw Springs

-I’m currently writing a novel about General Nathanael Greene titled “The Line of Splendor, A Novel of Nathanael Greene and the American Revolution”
+My biographical novel about General Nathanael Greene title “The Line of Splendor: A Novel of Nathanael Greene and the American Revolution” is available Amazon.
+Click the cover to get your copy!

 Resources: